How to Prepare for the ACT Math Test

 3. How Should I Tackle ACT Math Practice Tests?

-The best way to work through ACT Math questions is under simulated test-day conditions.
-This means timing yourself to keep in line with the 60 minutes you'll have on test day in a (relatively) quiet and distraction-free environment.
+The best way to do ACT Math practice tests is under simulated test-day conditions.
+This means that you're timing yourself to keep in line with the 60 minutes you'll have on test day in a (relatively) quiet and distraction-free environment.

 Put your phone away, turn the music off, and ask your family or housemates not to disturb you while you're practicing.